- About the Department

 - In pursuing this aim, the key objective of the Department is to deliver quality, cost effective and efficient public services and administration in the department’s areas of executive responsibility.

 DFP is managed by the Departmental Board, which is chaired by the Permanent Secretary.
 The Board comprises twelve executive members and two Independent Board Members.
-The Department is comprised of six Directorates, one Agency (Land and Property Services and Northern Ireland Statistics and Research Agency) and the Departmental Solicitor's Office and employs some 3,400 people.
+The Department is comprised of seven Directorates, one Agency (Northern Ireland Statistics and Research Agency) and the Departmental Solicitor's Office and employs some 3,400 people.

 Full details about the Department's objectives, targets and structure can be found in the DFP Corporate Plan 2012-15 incorporating the Operational Plan for 2012-13 which is available on the Publication Scheme.